evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ### Phone Mirroring

-Furthermore, the Chevrolet Silverado EV 4WT supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Chevrolet Silverado EV 4WT supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Chevrolet Silverado EV 4WT comes equipped with one sound system option:

-- **Chevrolet Sound System:**: This system features six speakers and delivers a maximum output of 200 watts.
+- **Chevrolet Sound System:**: Features six speakers and delivers a maximum output of 200 watts.

 Additionally, the model includes 4 USB-C connections as standard.